 Sample-wide, stumps averaged 50 feet from structures (standard deviation (sd) = 35 feet), where present.
 Thirty-eight (38) percent of stumps were within 30 feet of treated structures, 59% within 50 feet, and only 10% were found beyond 100 feet of treated structures.
 On only two (2) 150 Foot Exemptions was a stump related to harvesting found beyond 150 feet of a permitted structure, in absence of any other permit for harvesting.
 However, the distances beyond 150 feet were not excessive and within a reasonable margin of error in measurement.
-On individual 1038(c)s, we found the average geometric mean distance from residual stumps to the nearest trees was 22 feet (sd = 12 feet), ranging from 6 to 75 feet; within 30 feet of treated structures, the average geometric mean gap was 23 feet (sd = 13 feet).
-That is, across our entire sample of 1038(c)s, the removal of conifers, on average, created a geometric mean distance of at least 22 feet with no other standing trees nearby.
-When considering only the 1038(c)s funded by grants, the average stump to tree geometric mean distance was 16 feet, possibly indicative of smaller parcels and a higher pre-treatment tree density.
-Lastly, 60% of the ladder fuels in the vicinity of residual stumps had a maximum ladder fuel height of two feet or less.
+Lastly, 60% of the ladder fuels in the vicinity of residual stumps had a maximum ladder fuel height of two feet or less, indicating concurrent treatment of ladder fuels with tree removal, or absence of ladder fuels regardless of tree removal.